rosetta-models/common-domain-model/GOVERNANCE.md

 * 1.3.
 Participants.
 “Participants” are those that have made Contributions to the Working Group subject to the [Community Specification License](LICENSE.md).
 Participants are automatically abiding by the IP policy of the standard by just participating in a meeting or by actively "enrolling" in the standard.

 * 1.4.
-Discussion Groups.
-The Working Group may form one or more "Discussion Groups" to organize collaboration around a particular aspect of a specification.
-Discussion Groups are for discussion only -- Approval of all portions of a specification is subject to the consensus-based decision making process.
+Taskforces.
+The Working Group may form one or more "Taskforces" to organize collaboration around a particular aspect of a specification.
+Taskforces are for discussion only -- Approval of all portions of a specification is subject to the consensus-based decision making process.

 ## 2. Decision Making